yangzhou12/BenchX/README.md

 ## Fine-Tuning & Evaluation

-We evaluate our pre-trained MedVLP models by specifying the `--pretrain_path` argument before running each downstream task.
-Arguments can be modified through [`config/`](config/).
+You can run any benchmark task supported by BenchX using the following commands.
+The MedVLP model, dataset, and training parameters can be specified by a config file in [`config/`](config/).
 Additional command-line arguments can also be specified to override the configuration setting.

+Training other supported algorithms (on other datasets with different label settings) can be specified by a config file:

 ### 1. Classification

 To fine-tune a MedVLP model for classification, run this command:

-Here is an example to train FixMatch on CIFAR-100 with 200 labels.
-Training other supported algorithms (on other datasets with different label settings) can be specified by a config file:

 ```
 python bin/train.py config/classification/$dataset/$method.yml